fschwar4/llmmd2pdf/docs/index.md

 | **Linux** | \~/.config/llmmd2pdf/config.toml |

 You can edit this file manually to change the default port or clean up the model list.

+## **Development Notes**

+Please refer to the [Development Reminders](./development.md) for guidelines on building new releases, local module testing, and other development tasks.